 The Fort on High at Rocca Calascio

 While we did not pass a car on the climb up the mountain road, it appeared that we were not the only ones prepared to visit on this gloomier day.
-When we looked high up at the fortress, we could see that the clouds were covering part of the ruins.
+When we looked high up at the fortress, we saw that the clouds covered part of the ruins.
 But undaunted, we started up.

 Watching the clouds roll in, we finally decided we needed to head down and hopefully beat the rain.